7RU7H/Archive/Windows/Windows-Concepts/Windows-Networking.md

 Beware!!
 Some services are necessary for computers with Windows to run.

-# Name Resolution:
+#### Name Resolution:

 NetBIOS1 was originally created as a Layer 5 (OSI model2) protocol to connect devices to each other within a Local Area Network (LAN).
 As time went on, there was a higher demand in requiring data to traverse outside of the LAN.
 Because packets needed to be routed externally, NetBIOS was eventually updated to a Layer 4 protocol, called NetBIOS over TCP/IP (NetBT).3

-By default, NBT runs on ports 137 (TCP/UDP), 138 (UDP), and 139 (TCP).
+- By default, NBT runs on ports 137 (TCP/UDP), 138 (UDP), and 139 (TCP).
-While NBT is similar to DNS in that it resolves IP addresses to host/domain names, DNS is a layer 7 protocol (port 53 - TCP/UDP) and is more scalable due to its hierarchical naming structure.
+- While NBT is similar to DNS in that it resolves IP addresses to host/domain names, DNS is a layer 7 protocol (port 53 - TCP/UDP) and is more scalable due to its hierarchical naming structure.

-Windows hosts file is lcoated in `%SystemRoot%\System32\drivers\etc\hosts`
+Windows hosts file is located in `%SystemRoot%\System32\drivers\etc\hosts`

 SMB port 139 445
 net share # to configure